clementlab/CRISPRessoSea/readme.md

 # CRISPRessoSea
-CRISPRessoOcean is a tool for processing genome editing from multiple amplicon sequencing experiments.
+CRISPRessoSea is a tool for processing genome editing from multiple amplicon sequencing experiments.

 The main program has two subcommands:
 ### Process